Tomonaga-Luttinger liquid theory for one-dimensional attractive Fermi gases: III. Effective Hamiltonian of the 1D Spin-imbalanced attractive Fermi gas

 where $E_u=\pi^2n_u^3/3$ and $E_b=\pi^2n_b^3/3$ are kinetic energies of the unpaired and bound fermions, whose number density is given by $n_u$ and $n_b$, respectively.
 The first term $-\frac{1}{2}n_bc^2$ is the binding energy of bound pairs; and the last term

-denotes the interacting energy between pairs and that between paired and unpaired fermions, and vanishes in the limit of strong attraction $|\gamma| \rightarrow \infty$.
-This vanishing interaction implies the system's charge degrees of freedom decouples into two Fermi seas of paired and unpaired fermions \cite{Xi-Wen Guan:2007,Orso:2007,HuiHu:2007,Shlyapnikov:2009}, and consequently the Hamiltonian separates into two distinct components of Luttinger liquid:
+denotes the interacting energy between pairs and that between paired and unpaired fermions, and vanishes in the limit of $|\gamma| \rightarrow \infty$.
+This vanishing interaction implies the system's charge degrees of freedom decouple into two Fermi seas of paired and unpaired fermions \cite{Xi-Wen Guan:2007,Orso:2007,HuiHu:2007,Shlyapnikov:2009}, and consequently the Hamiltonian separates into two distinct components of Luttinger liquid:

 where $H_U$ is the Hamiltonian of unpaired fermions, and $H_B$ that of the bound pairs.
 We can now bosonize $H_U$ and $H_B$ independently using the standard techniques.
+We linearize the spectra of paired and unpaired fermions at their respective Fermi points $k_{Fb}$ and $k_{Fu}$ respectively see Fig.(\ref{Fig9}).
 For unpaired fermions, low-energy ferromagnetic spin excitations are suppressed, so we only consider particle-hole excitations. $H_U$ thus takes the form of a standard charge-sector Luttinger liquid.

 On the other hand, for the bound pairs, the low energy effective Hamiltonian should contain a sine-Gordon term in the form $\sim g_{1\perp}\int \cos\left[2\sqrt{2}\phi^{(B)}_{s}(x)\right]dx$.
 For strong attractive interaction, however, $\phi^{(B)}_{s}(x)$ is pinned to zero in order to minimize the energy.
 Hence the sine-Gordon term can be neglected.
 Consequently, we have